hvpham-yorku/project-meetmerge/doc/sprint1/sprint1.md

 ---

 ## Decisions Taken
-- **Prioritize Google Calendar and Calendly first**, as they are the most commonly used scheduling platforms.
+- **Prioritize Google Calendar, Outlook, Calendly first**, as they are the most commonly used scheduling platforms.
 - **Outlook will be researched** but not implemented in this sprint.
 - **UI will remain minimal**, focusing on backend functionality first.
 - **Trello will be used for tracking** progress on tasks.